England in command of first test against South Africa

-LONDON England continued to hold the upper hand in the first test against South Africa by taking a first innings lead of 97 and extending it to 216 by the close on the third day at Lord's on Saturday with nine wickets in hand.
+LONDON (Reuters) - England continued to hold the upper hand in the first test against South Africa by taking a first innings lead of 97 and extending it to 216 by the close on the third day at Lord's on Saturday with nine wickets in hand.

 They finished at 119 for one with former captain Alastair Cook unbeaten on 59.